CSCI-4830-002-2014/challenge-week-1/README.md

 ### Q3.
 (5 points)

-It parses the data by type, which it infers from the headings
+It allows the data to scale better.
+Without it, almost all of the bars are pretty much forced to the edge of the chart which renders the graph pretty much useless.

 ## Challenge 1 (5 points)